code-423n4/2023-01-rabbithole-findings/data/gzeon-G.md

 ```

 To save 2 storage slot, while still allow 2^48 participant and reward to be minted which should be reasonably enough.

+## Deploy with proxy

+Quest contracts are deployed directly from the factory, which can be expensive.
+Consider deploying proxy to a shared Quest implementation to reduce deployment gas cost.
+Although this will increase each call to the contract slightly.